Best Trout Reels, updated September 2022

 While there are many variations of the Revo, I feel the SX offers the best value for a trout reel.
-With a carbon (graphite) frame allows the revo to be lightweight and corrosion resistant.
+The carbon frame allows the Revo to be lightweight and corrosion resistant.

 Although in personal experience, the speed at one winds the handle also has a similar effect on performance.

 If you want to stick with Abu Garcia, but prefer the sturdiness of an Aluminium frame then the Abu Zata is also worthy of consideration.
 Just keep it away from the salt.
 The specifications are very comparable.